Become the Media's go TO expert in your field. Take a media training course to learn the best ways in

 Positive media coverage is a great way to showcase your business.
 But how do you get noticed?
 Start with these suggestions:

 2. Learn media deadlines

 5. Realize that not "everything" you want to promote is newsworthy

 What is the best time to pitch to the media or hold a news conference?
 I am often asked that question.
 There is no single correct answer.
 On social media you are your own producer and can post anytime.
 But what if you want TV exposure?

 More viewers watch TV on weekdays, but don’t assume it’s bad to try for weekend coverage.
 The chance of getting your event covered on a weekend, which is traditionally a slower news period, is often greater than it would be M-F. Weekend assignment editors and producers are constantly looking for fresh material to fill the broadcasts.
-Large corporations typically do not hold weekend news conferences.
-The same thing is true for government officials, unless of course it involves breaking news.
-And there are only so many crime stories a producer wants to include in his newscast.
+There are only so many crime and accident stories a producer wants to include in his/her newscast.
 That leaves an opening for your news.